Phantom: Training Robots Without Robots Using Only Human Videos: Limitations

 We evaluate our method across a range of tasks that highlight the versatility of our method.
 To demonstrate that our method works across different robots, we present results on both a Franka and a Kinova robot.
-For imitation learning, we use Diffusion Policy \cite{chi2023diffusion}.
-Virtual robot renderings are generated using Mujoco \cite{todorov2012mujoco} with models from Mujoco Menagerie \cite{menagerie2022github}.
+Policies are trained using Diffusion Policy \cite{chi2023diffusion}, with OSC and IK controllers used for low-level control of the Franka and Kinova, respectively.
+Virtual robot renderings are generated using Mujoco \cite{todorov2012mujoco}.